The complete guide on how to start Day Trading

 Every Day Trading

 This might sound odd, but if you do not want to trade every day, then don’t.
-If for whatever reason you do not feel like day trading, your best option is to simply avoid trading activities for the day.
+If for whatever reason you do not feel, your best option is to simply avoid trading activities for the day.

 Making yourself trade when you don’t feel up to will usually only end up in you taking losses because you are simply not into it.